vmodev11/vmo11/GIT_POLICY.md

 ## GIT POLICY
 ### Update latest code from remote:

-1. If remote feature branch has update và local feature branch has no update:
+1. If remote feature branch has update and local feature branch has no update:

     `[feature] $ git pull origin/feature`